devshafi/car-mart/README.md

 ## Car Mart Web Application (Next.JS)
-This is an web application developed in Next.JS where people can search cars based on different types of filtering options.
+This is a web application developed in Next.JS where people can search cars based on different types of filtering options.
 The goal of this project is to utilize many latest technologies that super charged any Next.JS application.

 ![image info](./public/git-photos/car-mart-photo-01.PNG)